 The Chevrolet Corvette C1 was a sports car produced from 1953 to 1962.
 It is the first generation of Corvette manufactured and marketed by Chevrolet, a subsidiary of General Motors.
 Although the style of a car may be as important to some as the car itself, carmakers only cared about it from the 1920s.
 It was not until 1927, when General Motors Has hired designer Harley Earl, that the style and design of an automobile have become really important: what Henry Ford did for the principles of automotive manufacturing, Harley Earl did it for car design.

 And the most extravagant designs of GM's "dream cars" of the 1950s are directly attributable to Earl, whom a reporter commented at the time as being "the American psyche made visible."
 Harley Earl loved cars and the most successful result was the 1953 Corvette C1, unveiled to the public at the Motorama Motor Show this year.

-The unique style of the photographer Amaury Dubois, produced by an artistic vision, an overactive imagination and a desire to create powerful images, reveals itself with this Corvette C1 revisited and diabolically incredible.
+The unique style of the photographer Amaury Soares, produced by an artistic vision, an overactive imagination and a desire to create powerful images, reveals itself with this Corvette C1 revisited and diabolically incredible.
 Limited edition art photography, signed and numbered.